Multiple Sclerosis Society of Canada

-How you can leave a gift to the MS Society in your will
+How you can leave a gift to MS Canada in your will

-Ways to remember the MS Society in your estate planning
+Ways to remember MS Canada in your estate planning

-There are many ways to support the MS Society of Canada with a gift in your will.
+There are many ways to support MS Canada by adding a gift in your will.
 It’s up to you to choose the type of gift that works for you and your loved ones.
 You can even ask your lawyer, accountant or financial advisor for their help in creating your estate plan.

 Here are a few of the most common types of gifts we receive, to help in your decision-making.